 What are amortized loans?

-Most personal loans, auto loans and home loans are amortizing loans.
-When you take out one of these loans, a flat monthly payment is usually specified.
+Most personal loans, auto loans, and home loans are amortizing loans.
+When you take out one of these loans, you usually specify a flat monthly payment.
 Throughout the life of the loan, your monthly payment will apply to both the principal and interest due on the loan, at shifting percentages, following a payment calendar usually stipulated by monthly payment periods.

-Beyond that, amortized loans can vary widely, with different payment amounts and different repayment schedules, depending on many variables, from the interest rate and the loan term to your lender's own requirements.
+Beyond that, amortized loans can vary widely, with different payment amounts and repayment schedules depending on many variables, from the interest rate and the loan term to your lender's requirements.

 With mortgages and auto loans, a high percentage of your initial payments often goes toward paying off interest on the loan.
 With each subsequent payment, more and more of your monthly payment goes toward the loan's principal.